metablaster/WindowsFirewallRuleset/README.md

-14. Now that rules are applied you might need to adjust some of them in Local Group Policy, not all the rules are enabled by default and you might want to toggle default Allow/Block behavior for some rules, rules for programs which do not exist need to be made additionally.
+14. Now that rules are applied you might need to adjust some of them in Local Group Policy, not all the rules are enabled by default and you might want to toggle default Allow/Block behavior for some rules, rules for programs which don't exist need to be made additionally.

 15. If you're unable to connect to internet after applying these rules you have several options: